NEONScience/NEON-Data-Skills/tutorials/Other/Biorepository/01-sampleTypes/01-sampleTypes.md

 ## Sample Type Browser

-The Sample Type Browser is designed to help researchers understand what kinds of materials are available in the Biorepository.
-It organizes these materials by taxonomic group, collection workflow, and preservation method.
+The Sample Type Browser is designed to help researchers understand the materials available in the Biorepository.
+It organizes these by taxonomic group, collection workflow, and preservation method.

 This can help clarify: